edwinsteele/setup-scripts/README.md

 # Files in this area

-* python-setup.sh: setup python venvs from scratch
-* vm-setup.sh: build and install python 2.7 or 3.3 from scratch
-* ansible
- * wordspeak
+* ansible: Provisioning of wordspeak webserver and home firewall
-  * yaml files for setup of a CentOS6 or OpenBSD 5.6 VM for my hosting
-* gemini: not sure... possibly initial config files from original gemini install?
 * vagrant: provisioning of gemini-type VM using vagrant.
 Only setup locally as I didn't want to spend time learning EC2 provisioning inside vagrant.
 Eventually switched to using ansible directly, rather than through vagrant

 # Provisioning a VM on an existing Install

 This is the case where a base OS install already exists, either because a cloud provider image has been used, or a virtualbox OS install has already been setup

 Assumes that your default ssh public key is installed on the server under the account that you'll be using for provisioning (root)

-## Common preceeding steps
+## General pre-work
 1. `workon ansible`  (the virtualenv should already exist from previous work)
 2. `cd ~/Code/setup-scripts/ansible`
 2. Replace the host in `hosts` with the IP address of the newly provisioned host, placing it in the group section that corresponds to the `--limit` argument used in the `ansible-playbook` commands for the appropriate type of VM install
-3. `cd ~/Code/local/startssl; ./make_bundles.sh`
+3. `cd ~/Code/local/startssl; ./make_bundles.sh` (if deploying a webserver)

-# Provisioning an OpenBSD VM

-## OpenBSD-specific preceeding steps
+## Setup OpenBSD

+OpenBSD requires hand-installation on cloud providers, and vagrant images so we install ourselves.

 * do install from CD,
 * setup all network interfaces
 * do not setup a user